Implementation Plan for University of California, Berkeley

 The ECP also provides for sanctions against network users who violate copyright law and UC policy: “In compliance with the Digital Millennium Copyright Act, the university reserves the right to suspend or terminate access to university electronic communications systems and services by any user who repeatedly violates copyright law” (ECP Section III Allowable Use, E).

 UC Berkeley handles claims of online infringement under the DMCA through established processes.
 Once notified of possible copyright infringement, most students do not repeat the activity, and most cases do not result in a University conduct process.
 When it is necessary to initiate a conduct complaint, however, UC Berkeley utilizes established local procedures through the Berkeley Campus Code of Student Conduct [PDF] for adjudicating violations of University policy, including copyright violations.
+The Berkeley Campus Code of Student Conduct [PDF] states that illegal file sharing of copyrighted materials is a violation that may be grounds for discipline (section 102.05).
 (Also see Student Conduct.)
 Appropriate sanctions are imposed according to University guidelines.
-The type of sanction imposed depends on the facts of the case and may range from a warning to probation and may include a loss of privileges.
-For more serious incidents, sanctions could include suspension and, potentially, dismissal from the University.
+The type of sanction imposed depends on the facts of the case and may range from a warning to dismissal and may include a loss of privileges (including network access).
 UC Berkeley may use sanctions as a means to further educate students about responsibilities and appropriate behavior.
-For example, the student may be required to write a paper on copyright infringement, engage in community service, or develop copyright education materials for distribution.
+For example, the student may be required to write a paper on copyright infringement, or develop copyright education materials for distribution, as well as other educational sanctions.

 It is important to note that the UC Electronic Communications Policy provides for sanctions.
 It states that “In compliance with the Digital Millennium Copyright Act, the university reserves the right to suspend or terminate access to university electronic communications systems and services by any user who repeatedly violates copyright law.”
 (ECP Section III Allowable Use, E)

-In addition, the UC Berkeley Computer Use Policy includes:
+In addition, the UC Berkeley Computer Use Policy includes violating terms of applicable copyright laws as an example of misuse and describes enforcement.

 D. Civil/Criminal Liabilities / Penalties for Violation of Federal Copyright Law